phalcon-orphanage/docs/en/http-server-request.md

 ### `getQueryParams()`

-Returns an array with the deserialized query string arguments, if any.
+Returns an array with the unserialized query string arguments, if any.
 Note that the query params might not be in sync with the URI or server parameters.
 If you need to ensure you are only getting the original values, you may need to parse the query string from `getUri()->getQuery()` or from the `QUERY_STRING` server parameter.

 ```php
 <?php